 HOW TO CREATE TRAVEL ACTIVITY PACKS FOR TODDLERS

 To create your own DIY travel activity pack for toddlers, start by finding a suitable bag or case for the activities you want to include.

-Four ours, I wanted to ensure my 1 and 3 year old’s at the time both had a variety of activities for quiet time and during the boring long travelling periods.
-I got them each a personalised fold up toiletry bag with their name on the front, which were perfect!
+Four ours, I wanted to ensure my 1 and 3-year-old’s at the time both had a variety of activities for quiet time and during the boring long travelling periods.
+I got them each a personalised fold up toiletry bag with their name on the front, which are perfect!
 They are small, compact & have lots of pockets and sections to fill up with fun activities.
 Kids love pockets!